Origin of the Moon: A Tale of Two Planets

 Author: Kathelijne Bonne

 Our planet has continuously changed throughout its long history.
 Most changes were gradual and step-wise, for example the oxygenation of the atmosphere or the erosion of mountain ranges.
 Rarely the earth was shaken by dramatic event at a global scale.
 But one particular event eclipsed all others.
 The formation of the moon, elegantly described in Robert Hazen's book The Story of Earth, shook our planet on its foundations.
-Without this stellar drama, maybe life would not have been so successful as to perdure almost 4 billion years till now.
+Without this stellar drama, life would not have been so successful as to perdure almost 4 billion years till now.

 Moon above Earth.